-As of December 31, 2010, the Company's remaining accrued restructuring charge associated with the Switch and Data Acquisition is expected to be paid out during the first quarter of 2011.
-The Company anticipates that it will incur additional restructuring charges in connection with the Switch and Data Acquisition related to one-time termination benefits during the first four months of 2011.
+As of December 31, 2011, the Company's remaining accrued restructuring charge associated with the Switch and Data Acquisition is expected to be paid out during the first quarter of 2012.

 2004 Restructuring Charge

 In December 2004, in light of the availability of fully built-out data centers in select markets at costs significantly below those costs the Company would incur in building out new space, the Company made the decision to exit leases for excess space adjacent to one of the Company's New York metro area IBXs, as well as space on the floor above its original Los Angeles IBX.
 As a result of the Company's decision to exit these spaces, the Company recorded restructuring charges totaling \$17,685,000, which represents the present value of the Company's estimated future cash payments, net of estimated sublease income and expense, through the remainder of these lease terms, as well as the write-off of all remaining property, plant and equipment attributed to the partial build-out of the excess space on the floor above its Los Angeles IBX.